GerritCodeReview/plugins_download-commands/src/main/resources/Documentation/config.md

 	Multiple commands are supported:

+	* `branch`: Command to fetch an create a new branch from the patch set.

 	* `checkout`: Command to fetch and checkout the patch set.

 	* `cherry_pick`: Command to fetch the patch set and cherry-pick